 Third, Bårdsen et al. (2004) show that the euro-area NPC estimated by GGL is not robust to quite detailed changes in the GMM estimation, i.e., changes that should have negligible impact under the null that the NPC is a reasonable representation of the inflation process.
-Moreover, the euro-area NPC is shown to be fundamentally conditioned by certain exclusion restrictions which are invalid when tested.
-Following Mavroeidis (2005), these results can be understood in the light of the generically weak identification of the NPC model of GGL.
+Moreover, the euro-area NPC is shown to be fundamentally conditioned by certain exclusion restrictions which are invalid when tested.1 Following Mavroeidis (2005), these results can be understood in the light of the generically weak identification of the NPC model of GGL.

-In this paper, we assess the hybrid NPC on a panel data set from OECD countries assuming homogeneous slope coefficients across countries.
+In this paper, we assess the hybrid NPC on a panel data set from OECD countries assuming.
 The pooled estimator is biased if homogeneity is falsely imposed, but it is more efficient and it has no small sample bias as would be the case if the model was estimated for each country separately.
 However, the main motivation for considering a pooled estimator stems from the observation that the microfoundations of the NPC model abstract from the institutional and historical idiosyncrasies of individual countries, and that this may explain why the NPC might be inferior to models that are specified to explain exactly those features.
 The NPC should be expected to perform better as a model of "representative" price dynamics for a panel of countries.
-In line with this way of reasoning, our first finding in this paper is that the typical NPC equation stands its ground very well on the OECD data set, in particular the dominance of forward-looking behavior in price setting.
+As a confirmation of this hypothesis, our first finding in this paper show that the typical NPC equation stands its ground very well on the OECD data set, in particular the dominance of forward-looking behavior in price setting.
 This result indicates that if the pooled estimator is biased, the bias is small.

-When the scope of the evaluation is widened to address scientific inference and to encompassing, i.e. when the properties of existing models are taken into account, the evidence in favour of the NPC model dissolves.
+Our second main finding is that when the evidence represented by existing models are taken into account, the evidence in favour of the NPC model dissolves, i.e., the NPC fails on the encompassing test.
 For example, the coefficient of the forward rate is not only statistically insignificant, but is estimated to be very close to zero.
 Moreover, such a result is predicted by existing dynamic econometric imperfect competition models of inflation, henceforth ICM, meaning that members of this model class encompass the NPC model, while the converse does not apply.

 ICMs incorporate the theoretical ideas of monopolistic competition within the equilibrium-correction inflation model of Sargan (1980), Nymoen (1991) and Bårdsen et al. (2005, Ch.
 6).
 Basically, the ICM framework predicts that the significant relationship between the inflation rate and the inflation rate one period ahead may be a result of incorrect omission of variables.
 In the simplest case, the omitted variable is a linear combination of unit labour costs and the real exchange rate.
-Hence, the ICM's encompassing implications parallels Yule's analysis of spurious correlations in economics; the correlation between two variables (here: current and future inflation) being related to some third variable (here: a well specified equilibrium correction term).
-Conversely, we show below that the equilibrium correction variables suggested by the ICM can be rationalized under the hypothesis that the NPC holds.
-It is then straigth-forward to test the null hypothesis that the NPC restrictions hold using likelihood ratio tests.
+Hence, the ICM's encompassing implications parallels Yule's analysis of spurious correlations in economics; the correlation between two variables (here: current and future inflation) being related to some third variable (here: a well specified equilibrium correction term).2 Conversely, we show below that the equilibrium correction variables suggested by the ICM can be rationalized under the hypothesis that the NPC holds.
+It is then straightforward to test the null hypothesis that the NPC restrictions hold using likelihood ratio tests.